Salvation Army of Greater Kingsport accepts National Commander’s Challenge - NewsBreak

 Hawkins County Commission Budget Committee reviews all ARPA and Baby Doe requests

-ROGERSVILLE — The Hawkins County Commission Budget Committee has discussed and reviewed all of the Baby Doe lawsuit and American Rescue Plan Act fund requests they have received.
+ROGERSVILLE– The Hawkins County Commission Budget Committee met to discuss and review all of the Baby Doe lawsuit and American Rescue Plan Act fund requests they have received.
 The committee met on Dec.
 8 in a workshop meeting to look over and review all of the requests but not...

 Comments / 0